top of page

 • Putting expensive, specialized tarps on all 27 greens

-• Roping off greens and tee boxes near ski trails by manually installing temporary fencing
+• Roping off greens and some tee boxes near ski trails by manually installing temporary fencing

 After golf course staff are done putting the golf course to bed, we need: